peterscardera/Spotify-Player/README.md

 Spend some time rendering this to the screen.
 Don't worry about styles yet, but do focus on good component structure / semantic HTML.

-> Remember, the first time this renders, you won't have an artist yet!
-You can render a fallback, like the text "Loading...", until you have an artist you can use.
+You will need to manipulate the data somewhat, in the following ways:

-Select _only the first 2 genres_.
+1. You only want to show the first 2 genres.
 The Spotify API might return many more.
+2. We should show a "short version" for the # of followers.
+Instead of displaying "2451376 followers", we should say "2M followers".
+Instead of "12345" followers, "12K followers".
+Feel free to write a utility function for this, or search for a pre-existing solution online.

 In the end, you should have something like this:

 <img src="./__lecture/assets/initial-profile.png" alt="Finished app" />

+> Remember, the first time this renders, you won't have an artist yet!
+You can render a fallback, like the text "Loading...", until you have an artist you can use.

 ---